Skip to content

 Did you know?

-The banana tree is not a tree, but a giant grass that can reach up to 15 meters high!
-By wrapping around each other, the leaves give rise to the “pseudo-trunk” which resembles the trunk of trees, but does not contain wood.
+The banana plant is not a tree, but a giant herb that can reach heights of up to 15 meters!
+The leaves spiral around each other, creating a "pseudostem" that resembles a tree trunk but does not contain any wood.

-For thousands of years, the Banana Tree, kadali in Sanskrit, has accompanied human life and nourished the imagination.
-In Hindu culture, it is a symbol of beauty, femininity and prosperity.
-It is considered the reincarnation of the goddesses Parvati, symbol of the loving wife, and Lakshmi, goddess of beauty.
-It is also one of the propitiatory species, ritual plants helping to establish communication with the supernatural and invisible world.
-Banana is an offering plant, symbolizing both abundance and fertility.
-In India, women wishing to have a male child worship it during the month of Kārtika.
+For thousands of years, the Banana Tree, or kadali in Sanskrit, has accompanied human life and nourished the imagination.
+In Hindu culture, it symbolizes beauty, femininity, and prosperity.
+It is revered as the reincarnation of the goddesses Parvati, representing the loving wife, and Lakshmi, the goddess of beauty.
+Additionally, it is one of the sacred species used in rituals, serving as a plant that facilitates communication with the supernatural and the invisible realm.
+The banana is an offering plant, symbolizing both abundance and fertility.
+In India, women wishing to conceive a male child worship the banana tree during the month of Kārtika.

 A singular history in Martinique

-The banana plant dates back to the Tertiary period.
-It originated in South Asia and has accompanied human existence for thousands of years.
-In the course of these journeys and through human intervention, it gradually lost its seeds.
+The banana plant dates back to the Tertiary period and is native to South Asia, accompanying human life for millennia.
+Throughout its journeys and due to human intervention, it gradually lost its seeds.

-At the beginning of the 20th century, banana cultivation came into its own in Guadeloupe and Martinique.
-After a cyclone had devastated the coffee and cocoa crops, bananas seemed much faster to produce and offered an opportunity for the islands' farmers.
-After the sugarcane crisis of the 1960s, which led to the closure of many distilleries, bananas quickly became the islands' leading agricultural asset.
+By the early 20th century, banana cultivation flourished in Guadeloupe and Martinique.
+After a cyclone devastated coffee and cacao crops, bananas emerged as a much faster-growing alternative, providing an opportunity for farmers in the islands.
+Following the sugar cane crisis in the 1960s, which led to the closure of many distilleries, bananas quickly became the primary agricultural wealth of the islands.

 A sustainable crop

-While the soil is left to rest, healthy plants from in vitro cultivation are grown in greenhouses and then planted in open fields.
-It takes approximately 9 to 12 months from planting to harvesting, when the average banana plant weighs average weight is 30 to 50 kg.
-From the 6th to 7th month, the flowers appear.
+While the land is allowed to rest, healthy plants grown from tissue culture are cultivated in greenhouses and then planted in open fields.
+It takes about 9 to 12 months from planting the banana tree to harvesting its bunch, which typically weighs between 30 to 50 kg.
+The flower appears around the 6th to 7th month.

 main de bananes vertes

-Nicknamed “plant of a thousand uses”, this giant and benevolent herb holds a unique place in the traditional medicine of the French West Indies.
+Nicknamed the "plant with a thousand uses," this giant and nurturing herb holds a unique place in the traditional medicine of the French Caribbean.

-• Leaves: Directly applied to wounds, they have an antibiotic and healing action.
-In decoction with sugar, it is used to treat: colds, flu, coughs, hypertension and liver attacks.
-Heated, they are applied against rheumatism.
+Leaves: When applied directly to wounds, banana leaves have antibiotic and healing properties.
+When decocted with sugar, they are used to treat colds, flu, cough, hypertension, and liver crises.
+Heated leaves are applied to relieve rheumatism.

-• Sap (latex): Extracted by pressure from either the leaf seeds or the male bud, the sap (or latex) is used locally on superficial wounds.
+Latex (Sap): Extracted by pressure from either the leaf buds or the male flower, the sap (or latex) is used locally on superficial wounds.
 It stops bleeding and promotes healing.

-The banana tree grows in warm and humid regions.
-It is essentially made up of water (80%).
-There are around a thousand species of bananas, and only two types of bananas: sweet bananas (or dessert bananas) and cooking bananas.
+The banana plant thrives in warm, humid regions and is composed mainly of water (80%).
+There are approximately a thousand species of banana plants, with only two types of bananas: sweet bananas (or dessert bananas) and cooking bananas.

-Different types of banana plants can produce very different fruits like pink colored bananas or even hairy bananas.
-Bananas grow in India, Bangladesh, Japan, southeast Asia, northern Australia, Africa, Central and South America and the West Indies (Martinique, Guadeloupe, etc.).
+Different types of banana plants can produce a variety of fruits, including pink bananas and even hairy bananas.
+Banana plants grow in India, Bangladesh, Japan, Southeast Asia, northern Australia, Africa, Central and South America, and the Caribbean (Martinique, Guadeloupe, etc.).

 Learn more